 The vast majority of applicants and holders secured accommodation privately, either through friends and/or family already based in Malta.
-NGOs received several offers of accommodation, yet there was/is no centralised platform to coordinate or monitor these spaces.
-Ad hoc initiatives were also being implemented.20
+NGOs received several offers of accommodation from residents in Malta willing to accommodate people fleeing Ukraine, yet there was no centralised platform to coordinate or monitor these spaces.
+Ad hoc initiatives were also being implemented.